lfc34/danmaku2066/README.md

 # Danmaku 2066

-This is a simple game built using SFML and C++.
+This is a simple shoot-em-up game built using SFML and C++.

-# Obtaining game
+## Obtaining game

-## Download from releases

-Download game from releases
+Download it from [releases](https://github.com/lfc34/danmaku2066/releases/tag/danmaku2066) or build from source.

 ## Building from source